Subjective Face Transform using Human First Impressions: Introduction

-Invariant aspects of a face i.e., \emph{identity}~\cite{wang2021deep} and its different covariates i.e., \emph{expression, pose, gaze direction} contribute to a perceived first impression~\cite{haxby2000distributed}.
+Invariant aspects of a face i.e., \emph{identity}~\cite{wang2021deep} and its covariates i.e., \emph{expression, pose, gaze direction} contribute to a perceived first impression~\cite{haxby2000distributed}.
 Facial features that yield high and low attractiveness or trustworthiness have mostly been studied for a small set of stimuli with different identities (\emph{inter-identity subjectivity})~\cite{little2011facial}.
 However, non-identity features can also lead to variable perceived judgments for the same person's face (\emph{intra-identity subjectivity}).
-Understanding properties of a face image that result in a specific subjective first impression can not only help generate a better curated (capturing more variations) set for psychology-based debiasing experiments~\cite{jaeger2020can}, but also analyze possible first impression responses to a given face stimuli.
-This type of study will help reduce the misinterpretation of perceived judgments as real personality traits, as they can be easily shown to change for the same person.

-Inspired by the ability of current generative models~\cite{goodfellow2016nips, wu2017survey, kurach2019large} to conditionally edit an original image with high fidelity and control, we propose a Generative Adversarial Network (GAN)-based technique to generate identity-preserved variants of a given image that correlate with human perceived first impressions.
-Identity is preserved in the context of face recognition~\cite{wang2021deep}, \textit{i.e.}, faces in the unedited \& edited images are recognizable as the same person, irrespective of variations in attributes such as age and expression.
+Understanding properties of faces that result in a specific subjective first impression can not only help generate a better curated set for psychology-based debiasing experiments~\cite{jaeger2020can}, by capturing more variations, but also analyze possible first impression responses for a face.
+To understand variations in a face image leading to different subjective impressions by humans, and inspired by generative models that conditionally edit an original image with high fidelity and control~\cite{hu2022style, wang2024maniclip, suwala2024face}, we \textit{propose a Continuous Normalizing Flow-based technique that uses GAN latent space to generate variants of a given face that correlate with perceived first impressions} (Fig.~\ref{fig:teaser_face_transform}).
+The proposed framework maps subjective attributes to the latent space of editable face features and learns attribute-relevant transforms that largely retain the original identity of the face, in the context of face recognition~\cite{wang2021deep}.
+The method achieves smooth image modifications without explicit edit directions~\cite{shen2020interpreting, peterson2022omi}.
+Our experiments compare results from training on real images from the FFHQ~\cite{karras2019style} and CelebAMask-HQ~\cite{CelebAMask-HQ} datasets, and synthetic images generated using StyleGAN2-ADA~\cite{karras2020training}.
+To demonstrate the generalizability of our approach, trained models are evaluated on four out-of-domain datasets - Chicago Face~\cite{ma2015chicago}, SCUT-FBP5500~\cite{liang2018scut}, US Adult Faces~\cite{bainbridge2013intrinsic}, and One Million Impressions (OMI)~\cite{peterson2022omi}.